Atlas bear

-The Atlas bear or North African bear (Ursus arctos crowtheri) is an extinct population (or populations) of brown bears native to North Africa until their extinction in 1870.
+The Atlas bear or North African bear (Ursus arctos crowtheri) is an extinct population (or populations) of brown bears native to North Africa in Algeria and Morocco and Tunisia until their extinction in 1870.

 Range

 The Atlas bear was Africa's only native bear sub-species that survived into modern times.
-Once inhabiting the Atlas Mountains and neighbouring areas, from Morocco to Libya, the animal is now thought to be extinct.
+Once inhabiting the Atlas Mountains and neighbouring areas, from Morocco to Libya, the animal is now extinct.